Skip navigation

 She has overseen four students to successful PhD completion and examined a number of doctoral studies including through public defence.

-As a passionate scholar and teacher, Aarti has also served the various institutions in which she has worked as programme leader, teaching and learning department lead, Co-Chair of a University Race and Equality group, ethics committee member and, also, she founded and led her own research centre.
+As a passionate scholar and teacher, Aarti has also served the various institutions in which she has worked as programme leader, teaching and learning department lead, Co-Chair of a University Race and Equality group, ethics committee member and, also, she founded and led her own research centre, the Leisure Studies Research Group.
 Across these leadership positions, Aarti has remained committed to the politics of equity and widening participation.

 Aarti's monograph with US publishers Rutgers University Press, entitled "A Nation of Family and Friends?
-Sport and the Leisure Cultures of British Asian Girls and Women", is due for release in April 2024.
+Sport and the Leisure Cultures of British Asian Girls and Women", was published in April 2024.
 See here

 • August 01 2016